mostlyharmlessone/cyclic-banded-matrix/README.md

 Both use XERBLA error reporting and require linking with LAPACK & BLAS.
 Removing XERBLA from dctsv.f90 removes the LAPACK/BLAS dependency.

-Removing the LAPACK/BLAS dependency in dcbsv requires substitution by intrinsic Fortran array operators instead of LAPACK & BLAS calls and substitution of LAPACK's dgesv.f  & dgetr(fsi).f by another suitable general matrix solver (e.g. the included admittedly slower O(N^3) gauss-jordan.f90).
-The intrinsic operators and calls to the alternate matrix solver are commented out immediately after their respective LAPACK calls, making it easy to switch.
+Removing the LAPACK/BLAS dependency in dcbsv requires substitution by intrinsic Fortran array operators instead of LAPACK & BLAS calls (done already by default) and substitution of LAPACK's dgesv.f  & dgetr(fsi).f by another suitable general matrix solver (e.g. the included admittedly slower O(N^3) gauss-jordan.f90), not done by default.
+The intrinsic operators and calls to the alternate matrix solver are immediately after their respective commented out LAPACK calls, making it easy to switch.

 The algorithm can be run forwards or backwards, with dcbsv_forward.f90, dcbsv_reverse.f90, or both simultaneously using OpenMP with dcbsv_parallel_omp.f90.
 The parallel OMP versions can be nearly twice as fast as the non parallel versions depending on the parameters.
+There is also a 4-way parallel solver dcbsv_4x4parallel_omp.f90, which is faster in certain problems.

 A fortran 90 module LapackInterface.f90 is included for compatibility with FORTRAN 77.
 Note that the module only needs to be compiled once and is only needed for LAPACK/BLAS compatibility.